Fried Plantains

 How ripe should plantains be for frying?

 You can actually fry plantains in just about any stage of ripeness.
-When making twice fried plantains (or tostones), you’ll want to use a green plantain.
+For this recipe, it’s best to use a green plantain.
 They are great for making plantain chips at this point.
-And that is how we are using them today!

 fried plantains on a cutting board